 In the NIPAs, the three types of property and casualty insurance services are each measured as total premiums less "normal" losses incurred.
 Total premiums consist of premiums earned plus "premium supplements" less dividends payable to policyholders.
 Premiums are paid directly by policyholders and are earned by the insurers during the risk period covered.
 Premium supplements equal the expected investment income on technical reserves, including capital gains.
 According to the international System of National Accounts (SNA), "the insurance company invests the premium, and the property income is an extra source of funds to meet any claim due.
 The property income represents income foregone by the client and so is treated as an implicit supplement to the actual premium."
+39

 The NIPA measure of insurance services recognizes that in most periods, the insurance premiums received and the investment income earned provide the funds needed by insurance companies for a normal, or expected, level of insurance claims and insurance services and for additions to reserves.
-In setting their premiums, these companies do not yet know the actual loss in the period; thus, an estimate of normal losses-that is, the losses that insurers expect to pay-rather than actual losses is used in

-Inland marine insurance consists of coverage of goods transported by land and of transportable business property and personal property (such as bicycles, furs, and jewelry).
-Technical reserves are funds on which policyholders have a legal claim, so they are recognized as assets calculating the value of insurance services.39 Expected losses are estimated using a model based on the past pattern of claims payable by the insurer.
+In setting their premiums, these companies do not yet know the actual loss in the period; thus, an estimate of normal losses-that is, the losses that insurers expect to pay-rather than actual losses is used in calculating the value of insurance services.
+40 Expected losses are estimated using a model based on the past pattern of claims payable by the insurer.
 Under this treatment, actual losses less normal losses, referred to as "net insurance settlements," reflect the net value of the transfer-like flows between the policyholders and the insurance companies.
-40 Net insurance settlements consist of disaster-related losses and of other net insurance settlements.41
+41 Net insurance settlements consist of disaster-related losses and of other net insurance settlements.
+42